 - The crucial role of your project manager or lead carpenter

-- How to handle the job costs
+- How to involve your trade partners on the job site

-- The possibility of turning it into a non-profit
+- The power of a simple greeting

 - And more …